John Cornwallis

-John Cornwallis (23 December 1706 – 1768) was a British politician who sat in the House of Commons from 1727 to 1747.
+John Cornwallis (23 December 1706 – 9 June 1768) was a British politician who sat in the House of Commons from 1727 to 1747.

 History

-Cornwallis was the fourth son of Charles Cornwallis, 4th Baron Cornwallis and his wife Lady Charlotte Butler, daughter of Richard Butler, 1st Earl of Arran.
+Cornwallis was the fourth son of Charles Cornwallis, 4th Baron Cornwallis, and his wife Lady Charlotte Butler, daughter of Richard Butler, 1st Earl of Arran.
 He was educated at Eton College in 1718.
 He married Sarah Dale, daughter of Rev. Hugh Dale.
-His brothers Hon.
-Edward, James and Stephen Cornwallis were also Members of Parliament.
+His brothers Edward, James and Stephen were also members of Parliament.